Kshaw17-web/End-to-end-elevator-button-detection/EVALUATION_REPORT.md

 > **Scope note:** This is a deterministic 20-image sample from the 113-image held-out test set.
 > It is NOT a full-test-set end-to-end evaluation.
 Results are indicative of production pipeline
-> performance on this hardware (CPU, AMD Ryzen 5 5500U).
+> performance on my hardware (CPU, AMD Ryzen 5 5500U).

 ---